-- 1) Why are you choosing to teach/work at this Holy Child School? - 2) What sets your School apart from others? - 3) Tell us about activities you do at your School outside the classroom.
+- 1) Why are you choosing to teach/work at a Holy Child school? - 2) What sets your school apart from others? - Tell us about activities you do at your school outside the classroom.
 How do the Goals and Criteria impact these activities? - 4) Describe the faculty interaction professionally and socially.
 [Goal 2] - 5) Tell us about the Faculty Evaluation process.
-[Goals 4, 7] - 6) Who "pushes" the Goals and Criteria in the School? - 7) How does the academic program provide the skills for critical thinking, problem solving, and decision -making?
-[Goal 3] - 8) How are the uniqueness and potential of each student promoted?
+[Goals 4, 7] - 6) Who "pushes" the Goals and Criteria in the school? - 7) How does the academic program provide the skills for critical thinking, problem solving, and decision -making?
+[Goal 3] - 8) How do you deal with discipline in the classroom?
 [Goals 5, 6] - 9) What things have the faculty done to learn and use varied methods of instruction?
-[Goal 3] - 10) What strategies are in place to support a struggling student (academically, personally)? - 11) Can you give examples of how you integrate issues of justice, morality, and faith into your curriculum?
-[Goal 4] - 12) How do you integrate community resources into your courses and programs?
-[Goal 3] - 13) What is your role in planning the curriculum?
-Are the Goals and Criteria ever a part of this discussion and decision?
-[Goals 3, 4] - 14) What opportunities for professional development have you taken in the last year?
 [Goal 3]